By Timothy Bell

 Which finally brings me to the title of this article: we need allies in this effort.
 We are a small group of people trying to do some very big work and taking us into the next phase of this thing is going to require a lot of hands.

-Whether you are an alumni, a person who has visited our site, or someone who keeps in touch from afar, we need your help spreading the word about our new workshop programs, engaging with our critics on media platforms, contributing time as a volunteer, and more.
-We’ll need donations and partnerships, expert advice and pro bono assistance.
+Whether you are an alumnus, a person who has visited our site, or someone who keeps in touch from afar, we need your help spreading the word about our new workshop programs, engaging with our critics on media platforms, contributing time as a volunteer, and more.
+We’ll need donations and partnerships, expert advice, and pro bono assistance.
 We’ll need things we can’t even anticipate at this moment.

 This all might sound urgent, but we live in urgent times.
-Arcosanti is racing not only to catch up to the modern world, but to leap ahead of it and into the more hopeful future that all of us deserve.
+Arcosanti is racing not only to catch up to the modern world but to leap ahead of it and into the more hopeful future that all of us deserve.
 We’re seeking to once again be thought of as leaders in the global movement for a sustainable and regenerative world.
 We hope you’ll join us.